Conditions of Ticketing and Entry to Trentham

 5. If you breach these conditions, or WRC (with reasonable cause) so directs, you may: be refused entry to the Course; be evicted from the Course; have your ticket confiscated or cancelled without refund; or be reported to an appropriate law enforcement body.
 This clause does not limit the right available to WRC under these conditions or otherwise at law.

-6. You must comply with any reasonable directions given to by WRC.
-WRC or a person authorised by WRC may at any time, inspect any vehicle, bag, basket or other receptacle or require you to turn out your pockets.
+6. You must comply with any reasonable directions given to you by the WRC or their authorised representative.
+WRC or a person authorised by WRC may at any time, inspect any vehicle, bag, basket or other receptacle or require the person to be subject to search.

 7. If you become aware of any incidents, matters or circumstances in contravention of these conditions, or if you have any issues that you wish to bring to WRC’s attention, you may call WRC on (04) 528 9611.
 You should do this as soon as possible so as to assist WRC to provide you with a helpful response.